 Students practice collaboration, digital citizenship and online safety through the use of a variety of tools.

-Students collaborate with each other and teachers using First Class (our email and communications system) and Google Docs (an online collaborative suite).
+Students collaborate with each other and teachers using Google Apps for Education (an online collaborative suite).
 These tools allow students to work together, both in class and remotely.
 They also use a number of online tools to collaborate with students in other schools.
 These Web 2.0 tools include, but are not limited to, blogs, wikis, Skype, Google Sites and Voicethread.

 Developmentally, appropriate virtual environments are used to model, practice and develop online citizenship, etiquette and safe behavior.
-These spaces foster the development of an array of essential 21st century skills as outlined in The National Educational Technology Standards for Students.
+These spaces foster the development of an array of essential 21st century skills as outlined in ISTE Standards for Students.

 The Elisabeth Morrow School is committed to helping our students by providing a 21st century faculty; teachers who are always learning and stretching their own ability to use technology.
 We are committed to providing abundant access to a well-maintained fleet of computers with an array of productivity and educational software to enhance their learning.